 Three things for your Monday morning.
 One…90s music is SOOOOOO much better than today’s new hits.
 I mean c’mon…90s Britney vs today’s Britney?
 Or Katy Perry vs the Spice Girls?
 No contest.
 Two…winter needs to be over with a capital “O”.
 But alas…we’re still stuck in single digits and below.
 And three…magnetic wall paint is AWFUL!
 These three things are obviously my opinions, so feel free to disagree.
 Actually, I welcome disagreement.
 Anyone up for arguing Pearl Jam vs Imagine Dragons?
 I’m game.
 But that last point…about magnetic wall paint…let’s discuss my recent experiences…when we put in a combo magnet/chalkboard wall in our kitchen:

 In retrospect, I probably should have read some reviews or did a little research about magnetic paint but I was jumping in full force.
 Hindsight is 20/20 right?!
 So what was so awful with the paint?!
 One…it didn’t work as I wanted it to.
-After four coats of just magnetic paint a heavy duty magnet barely staid on the wall.
+After four coats of just magnetic paint a heavy-duty magnet barely stayed on the wall.
 No way would it ever hold something to the wall.
 Two…oh the stink-age!!!
 I kid you not I thought I was going to die while painting that wall.
-In fact, my running commentary during the project went something like this, “Colby…I’m dying!
+My running commentary during the project went something like this, “Colby…I’m dying!
 The smell…it’s so bad…I feel faint!
 THUNK!
 I’m dead now!
 Babe…come here and Snow White me and bring me back to life.”
 And three…it’s not the easiest paint to work with.
 Enter photo exhibit A:

 See that chunk?
 That’s a magnetic parts chunk.
 I couldn’t stir the stuff in the can since it was not only full to the brim but literally a solid chunk of metal at the bottom of the can.
 So I dumped it in a paint tray and stirred…FORRRREEEVVVVVVER!
 It took alot of stirring to even out the consistency and get the paint to a point where I could whip out my mini foam roller and start rolling it on the wall.
 Needless to say, in the end I not only scrapped the magnet wall project but also my paint tray and mini roller (foam part, handle and all) since the stuff also stuck to everything and didn’t